telehash/interoper/tests/net-link.md

 ## Success conditions

 * The remains open for at least 2.5 minutes (It keeps the exchange open)
-* The link close cleanly
+* The link closes cleanly